davydovanton/davydovanton.github.io/_drafts/develop-api-with-roda.md

 Sometimes you need to build API serveice in your rails application.
 Of course you can use popular solutions as grape or rails-api gems.
-And also you can see real examples in gitlab or rubygems projects.
+And also you can find real examples in gitlab or rubygems projects.

-But today I want to talk about other framework.
+But today I'm going to tell you about other framework.
 It's roda.
 Roda was created by jeremyevans and it's fast and simple ruby routing framework.
-Why you should a look on it?
+So why should you take a look on it?

-I have a list with advantages of this framework:
+There’s a list of advantages of this framework:
 1. Fast;
 2. Simple;
 3. This framework provide simple way to working with big count of different plugins;
 4. You can use any architecture with it;

-So I told that roda is fast.
-If you want to see this you can check this benchmark repository and you'll see that roda is really fast.
+So I mentioned that roda is fast.
+If you want to verify this, just check this benchmark repository and you'll see that roda is really fast.
-For example, I run benchmarks on localy and get this result:
+For example, I run benchmarks on locally and get this result:

 ```
 Framework            Requests/sec  % from best